hergin/BusShuttleMainRepository/Meeting_Log/README.md

 # Meeting Dates/Times - Reverse Chronological

+### January 22nd: 4:10pm to 5:45pm
+* Discussed the Student sympossium and any arrangements that might have to be made in order to attend.
+* Worked on adding buttons to the Mobile-front end
+* Worked on adding a retry functionality to the form to compensate for unstable connections.
+* Started our powerpoint for thursday's presentation.
+* E-mailed Bruce to schedule a meeting before thursday.

 ### January 16th: 4:00pm to 4:45pm
 * Discussed our current implementation with our professor.
 Decided to stick with Angular
 * Refactored and cleaned the source code repository to simplify group development.